yizhong187/EduMind-backend/README.md

    - Purpose: Retrieve all messages in a specific chat.
    - Request Parameters:
      - Path Parameter: chatID (ID of the chat session)
    - Responses:
      - 200 OK: Messages retrieved successfully.
      - 401 Unauthorized: Authentication required.
+     - 404 Not Found: Chat not found.

+5. Post New Message
+   - Route: `/v1/chat/{chatID}/new`
+   - Method: POST
+   - Middleware: MiddlewareChatAuth
+   - Purpose: Post a new message in a specific chat.
+   - Request Parameters:
+     - Path Parameter: chatID (ID of the chat session)
+     - Body:
+       - 'content': content
+   - Responses:
+     - 200 OK: Messages retrieved successfully.
+     - 401 Unauthorized: Authentication required.